Open navigation

 This is reflected in the German State Media Treaty (MStV), which came into force on 7 November 2020 and replaces the "old" German Interstate Broadcasting Treaty (RStV).
 It not only implements the EU Audiovisual Media Services Directive (AVMSD) but is intended to regulate platforms and intermediaries to ensure there is diversity in the media and with regard to differing opinions.
 Platforms and intermediaries are characterised in particular by the fact that they also – or actually even exclusively – convey third-party content online and, therefore, have a particular influence on ensuring opinions are diversified.

-Essentially, the new participants will be subject to non-discrimination rules and far-reaching transparency requirements.
+Essentially, the participants will be subject to non-discrimination rules and far-reaching transparency requirements.
 This is accompanied by the comprehensive monitoring and information rights of the supervisory authorities.
 In addition, social media is becoming increasingly political.
 Therefore, another focal point of the amendments to the German State Media Treaty (MStV) is the prevention of fake news and disinformation by ensuring comprehensive quality standards for journalistic editorial content as well as the introduction of labelling requirements for social bots.
 In addition, the German State Media Treaty (MStV) facilitates relief in terms of licensing requirements for live streamers, but also notification requirements for media platforms and user interfaces.
 These are important building blocks for modernising the legal regulatory framework of platforms.

-New requirements under consumer protection law
+Requirements under consumer protection law

-In the field of competition law, the focus of the German legislator is also on platform operators, among others, which have seen new duties imposed on them, prompted by the implementation of Directive (EU) 2019/2161 (the "Omnibus Directive").
+In the field of competition law, the focus of the German legislator is also on platform operators, among others, which saw duties imposed on them, prompted by the implementation of Directive (EU) 2019/2161 (the "Omnibus Directive").
 When ranking third-party goods and services, these platform operators must in future ensure they show how the ranking has come about and which parameters with which quantifiers have been applied.
 In addition, transparency for consumers will be increased by making sure it is communicated whether or how the authenticity of consumer reviews has been ensured, without the website operator having to guarantee the authenticity of the individual reviews in terms of content.
 These new regulations coming into force in May 2022 are the subject of the Act to Strengthen Consumer Protection in Competition and Trade Law.

-Questions that may arise in the context of the new digital regulation of media and competition law include:
+Questions that may arise in the context of the digital regulation of media and competition law include:

 • What companies fall within the scope of the regulations?